Optimal Diagonal Preconditioning Beyond Worst-Case Conditioning: Theory and Practice of Omega Scaling: Computational Experiments

-\section{Computational experiments}
+\section{Computational Experiments}

-Our computational experiments are divided into several parts.
-In \Cref{Min Kappa Comparison}, we compare the computational efficiency of the algorithm proposed in \cite{doi:10.1287/opre.2022.0592} with our subgradient algorithm for finding an optimal diagonal scaling $D$ that minimizes $\kappa(AD)$.\footnote{Recall that in this paper $\kappa(AD) = \lambda_{\max}(AD)/\lambda_{\min}(AD) = \kappa(D^{1/2}AD^{1/2})$.} We note that a diagonal scaling $E$ that minimizes $\kappa((AE)^{T}(AE))$ is obtained in \cite{doi:10.1287/opre.2022.0592}.
-Hence, when using their code, we input a Cholesky factor $B$ of $A$, i.e., $A=BB^{T}$, so that their algorithm finds $E$ that minimizes $\kappa(EAE)$.
-Note that their code internally forms $A=BB^{T}$ if $B$ is inputted.
-We do not compare with the algorithm in \cite{gao2023scalable} since their code is not publicly available.
-Also, they consider different problem than us.
-Namely, they aim to find a diagonal preconditioner that is a convex combination of a small basis or list of diagonal preconditioners.

-Note that for every experiment, $\kappa(A)$, $\kappa(AD)$, and $\kappa(EAE)$ were each evaluated by computing the matrix's minimum and maximum eigenvalue using MATLAB's eigs function with $10^{-10}$ precision.
+\phantomsection Our computational experiments are divided into several parts.
+In \Cref{Min Kappa Comparison}, we compare the computational efficiency of our subgradient algorithms, \Cref{Subgrad V,alg:GDeplustVv}, with the SDP-based approaches proposed in \cite{doi:10.1287/opre.2022.0592} and \cite{gao2023scalable} for finding an approximate $\kappa$-optimal preconditioner.
+Both our codes and the code in \cite{gao2023scalable} take as input $M\succ0$.
+Our subgradient algorithms find a diagonal $D$ that minimizes $\kappa(D^{1/2}MD^{1/2})$ while \cite{gao2023scalable} solves an SDP using {\sc MOSEK} \cite{mosek} to find a $D$ that is $\kappa$-optimal over the subspace spanned by a small list of given diagonal preconditioners.
+Meanwhile, \cite{doi:10.1287/opre.2022.0592} obtains a diagonal scaling $E$ that minimizes $\kappa((ME)^{T}(ME))$ by solving a possibly larger SDP.
+Hence, when using their code, we input a Cholesky factor $B$ of $M$, i.e., $M=B^{T}B$, so that their algorithm finds $E$ that minimizes $\kappa(EME)$.
+For every experiment, $\kappa(M)$, $\kappa(D^{1/2}MD^{1/2})$, and $\kappa(EME)$ were each evaluated by performing a minimum and maximum eigenvalue computation using {\sc MATLAB}'s eigs function with $10^{-10}$ precision.

-In the second part of \Cref{Min Kappa Comparison}, we also illustrate the scalability and efficiency of our subgradient algorithm on large test matrices $A\in \mathbb S^{n}_{++}$ that the code by \cite{doi:10.1287/opre.2022.0592} cannot handle in a reasonable amount of time.
-Roughly, we consider dimensions $n$ varying from $n=15,000$ to $n=150,000$ and consider test matrices taken from the \href{https://sparse.tamu.edu/}{SuiteSparse Matrix Collection} \cite{davis2011university}, and also ones that are randomly generated with very large condition numbers.

-In \Cref{PCG Linear Systems}, we find near $\kappa$-optimal diagonal preconditioners for a large collection of matrices using our subgradient method and the method in \cite{doi:10.1287/opre.2022.0592}.
-We then compare the performance of preconditioned conjugate gradient for solving the linear system $Ax=b$ using the preconditioners found by both of the methods.
-We also compare with the results when no preconditioner is used.